No Act Of Terror Can Deter Nation From Moving Ahead: Imran Khan - UrduPoint

 With their bravery and sacrifices, they secured the country from terrorists, he added.

-He said all those who sacrificed their lives have a special place in the heavens and pointed out that the martyrs have the second-highest place, after the Prophets.
+He said all those who sacrificed their lives have a special place in the heaven and pointed out that the martyrs have the second-highest place, after the Prophets.

 He said it was an honour for the Muslims when they lay down their lives for their country.